DiamondLightSource/dodal/docs/how-to/write-tests.md

 When `get_file_contents()` is called for `TEST_HARD_UNDULATOR_LUT`, the mock client returns the configured model without accessing the file or configuration service.

 This approach can be used for any configuration format that requires custom parsing.

+So a user who needs custom data to be return from the `ConfigClient` only needs to override the `path_to_mock_data` fixture and then the test needs a dependency on the `mock_config_client` fixture.

 ## Testing beamline module imports and device creation